mjenadi/Windows11_Sandbox_AddStoreApp/README.md

 Add-AppxPackage -Path $FullPathtoAppxbundle -DependencyPath $Dependencies

+#5.
+Edit the path variable $FullPathtoAppxbundle and $DependencyFolderPath
-#5. copy all files and execute the script in the Windows 11 Sandbox
+#6. copy all files and execute the script in the Windows 11 Sandbox

-#6.
+#7.
 Lanch Company portal and enroll your Sandbox